-These three characters in the photo were made by my daughter many years ago.
-If you are offended by one of the characters, I sincerely apologise for it, but she did decorate them well, didn’t she?
+These three characters in the above photo were made by my daughter when she was a child.
+If you are offended by one of them, I sincerely apologise for it, but she did decorate them well, didn’t she?

-Self-rising Flour 2 cups *you might need extra 1 to 2 tablespoons
+2 cups Self-Raising Flour *you might need extra 1 to 2 tablespoons

-Beat the softened Butter and Sugar in a large bowl until creamy.
+- Beat softened Butter and Sugar in a large bowl until creamy.
 Add Molasses, Egg and Vanilla, and beat until well combined.

 - Stir in the Flour, Salt, Ginger and Cinnamon, mix well to combine.
 Knead on a lightly floured surface until smooth.
 You can add extra Flour if required.
 Divide the dough into 2 portions.
 Shape each into a disc, cover with plastic wrap, and place in the fridge for 30 minutes.

 - Preheat the oven to 170°C. Line two oven trays with baking paper.

 - Use a lightly floured rolling pin to roll out one portion of the dough on a lightly floured surface to 4mm thick.
 Use gingerbread man/woman/character cutter to cut out shapes and then carefully transfer to the prepared oven trays, leaving a little room between each.
 Re-roll any scraps to make more shapes.
 Repeat with the other portion of dough.

 - Bake in preheated oven for 10 to 15 minutes or until brown.
 Remove from oven.
 Transfer to a rack to cool.